|Course code||Course structure|

 |Useful Info||Annual Subject Delivery BHSci (Chinese Medicine) 2019|

 Enrolment at the Southern School of Natural Therapies is conditional on adherence to the policies and procedures published at Think Education: Policies and procedures.
-In particular, please refer to the Admissions Policy and Enrolment and Attendance Policy
+In particular, please refer to the Admissions Policy and Enrolment Policy.

 We require all students practicing in the Think Wellbeing Centre to have a current Working with Children Check (WWCC) and First Aid Certificate before they commence any clinic work.